JPinnell/Modal-analysis-of-structured-light/README.md

 # Modal-analysis-of-structured-light
-MatLab codes to accompany Pinnell, J., Nape, I., Sephton, B., Cox, M., and Forbes, A. "Modal analysis of structured light: a practical tutorial" (2020)
+MatLab codes to accompany Pinnell, J., Nape, I., Sephton, B., Cox, M., Rodriguez-Fajardo, V., and Forbes, A. "Modal analysis of structured light: a practical tutorial" (2020)

 The code herein allows the user to:
 - Compute the detection cell mask required for optical mode projections using a camera (see FindDetCell.m).